-Students wishing to pursue the E:Bio concentration within the Engineering major must develop a specific program of study in consultation with bioengineering faculty.
-As Bioengineering is a very broad field, students should specify the Bioengineering focus area they are interested in on their course plan and choose courses that support their area of study.
+Students wishing to pursue the E:Bio concentration develop a program of study in consultation with bioengineering faculty.
+As Bioengineering encompasses many subspecialties, students will specify the Bioengineering focus area they are interested in on their course plan and choose courses that support their area of study.
+E:Bio course plans may include classes at Babson, Brandeis, Wellesley, or other institutions.